reemf123/ISS-Tracker/README.md

 - `test/test_iss_tracker.py`: The testing script for the iss_tracker.py.
 Ensures the robustness of our program.
 - `softwareDiagram.png`: Software diagram capturing the primary components of the project architecture.
-- `docker-compose.yml`: YAML file used to replace running `docker run` commands.
+- `docker-compose.yml`: YAML file used to replace running the `docker build` and `docker run` commands.
 - `requirements.txt`: Text file that lists all of the python non standard libraries used to develop the code.

 The repository assumes installation of Docker.